No. 6 Kentucky rallies from 18 down, stuns Florida 71-70

 Scottie Lewis scored a career-high 19 for Florida (19-12, 11-7).
 Noah Locke added 14, and Keyontae Johnson 12.
 Florida led by 18 points with 11:48 left in the game.

-Without Hagans, who is arguably the league’s best perimeter defender, and with Quickley limited to 21 minutes because of foul trouble, Florida’s guards had a much easier time — at least until the waning minutes.

-Lewis made 5 of 8 shots and got to the free-throw line 10 times.
-Locke made three 3-pointers, his most in four games against Kentucky.
-Locke was scoreless in Lexington two weeks ago.

-But it was Richards who took over down the stretch, taking advantage of Kerry Blackshear Jr.’s absence.
-Blackshear injured his left wrist in the first half.
+The Gators played most of the second half with standout forward Kerry Blackshear Jr. Blackshear sprained his left wrist in the first half.
 He went to the locker room and returned with it heavily taped.
 He tried to play in the second half, but he ended up on the bench with it wrapped in ice.

+Blackshear was scoreless for the first time all season.
+He had five rebounds.
+Without him, Kentucky had a much easier time in the paint.

+“Obviously, that’s big for us, a big loss defensively and offensively,” Lewis said.
+“He’s someone that can go get an easy bucket for us.”

 BIG PICTURE